Good for Novice Owners:

-These dogs are always quick and eager to learn new commands.
-However, they tend to be very difficult for the average person to train, so may not be a good fit for novice dog owners.
-Even an experienced dog owner may benefit from some training classes.
+Border Collies are one of the smartest dog breeds.
+They pick up on things quickly, can learn complicated commands, and are highly trainable dogs.
+Although they are quick and eager to learn, they tend to be very difficult for the average person to train, so may not be a good fit for novice dog owners.
+Even an experienced dog owner may benefit from some puppy training classes.

 The classic Border Collie coat comes in two variations – rough and smooth.
-A rough coat is medium length and is flat or slightly while a smooth coat is short.
-Common coat colors can vary from bicolor, tricolor, solid, merle, or sable.
+A rough coat is medium length and is flat or slightly wavy or feathered while a smooth coat is coarser and smoother.
+Common coat colors can vary from bicolor and tricolor to solid, merle, or sable.

 The Border Collie was originally called a “Scotch Sheep Dog”.
-This dog breed also held a feature role in the movie Babe.
+This dog breed also shows up in several dog movies and held a feature role in the movie Babe.